Toward Effective Liouvillian Integration: Foliations of Kodaira dimension one

 If $o_1\leq 2$, then $\delta(o_1,o_2,o_3)>0$ imposes $(o_1,o_2,o_3)\geq(2,3,7)$ or $(o_1,o_2,o_3)\geq(2,4,5)$.
 Direct computation shows $k_{min}(2,3,7)=42$ and $k_{min}(2,4,5)=20$.
 Thus in any case $k_{min} \le 42$. \end{proof}

 \begin{remark} Pushing further the analysis above one can obtain the following more precise picture.
-If there is at least one fiber which is not of type (a) or (b) then $k_{min}\leq6.$ If there are only fibers of type (a) and (b) then $\Corb$ is a hyperbolic orbifold and as such contains at least $3$ non-smooth points. \begin{enumerate}[label=\roman*)] \item if $\Corb$ contains strictly more than $3$ non-smooth points points then $k_{min}\leq6$.
+If there is at least one fiber which is not of type $(a)$ or $(b)$ then $k_{min}\leq6.$ If there are only fibers of type $(a)$ and $(b)$ then $\Corb$ is a hyperbolic orbifold and as such contains at least $3$ non-smooth points. \begin{enumerate}[label=$\roman*$)] \item if $\Corb$ contains strictly more than $3$ non-smooth points then $k_{min}\leq6$.

 \item if $\Corb$ contains exactly $3$ points then $k_{min}=42$ for $(2,3,7)$; $k_{min}=24$ for $(2,3,8)$; $k_{min}=20$ for $(2,4,5)$; $k_{min}=18$ for $(2,3,9), (2,3,10)$ and $(2,3,11)$; and $k_{min}\leq 12$ for any other case. \end{enumerate} \end{remark}